 3.0 Units.
-Prerequisite: Early Childhood Education 280.
-Other limitations on enrollment: student must provide evidence of physical exam and TB test from within the past 6 months and up-to-date immunization records; also must complete Criminal Record Clearance statement prior to fieldwork placement.
-One seminar and six fieldwork hours weekly.
+1 lecture and 6 lab hrs/wk.
+Prerequisite: ECE 280.
+Other limitations on enrollment: evidence of physical exam and TB test from within the past 6 months and up-to-date immunization records; also must complete Criminal Record Clearance statement prior to fieldwork placement.

-This course is designed to provide advanced training in planning, preparing, implementing and evaluating various curriculum activities and techniques with young children in an early education and care setting.
+Advanced training in planning, preparing, implementing and evaluating various curriculum activities and techniques with young children in an early education and care settings.
 Integration of curriculum and documentation of individual children's competencies is emphasized.
-A seminar is included in this course, in which students will discuss teaching strategies and curriculum development techniques.
-The course also includes six hours weekly working directly with children in the campus Children's Centers or in California Early Childhood Mentor program classrooms.
-In cases of extreme hardship, students can petition for placement at their early childhood workplace.
-Contact ECE Program Coordinator or Health Sciences Department Administrative Assistant for placement request, physical, Criminal Record Clearance or petition forms.
+A seminar is included, in which students discuss teaching strategies and curriculum development techniques.
+Includes six hours weekly working directly with children in the campus Children's Centers or in California Early Childhood Mentor program classrooms.
 (CSU)